pixelsdb/pixels/README.md

 should be created by the storage layout optimizer ([Rainbow](https://ieeexplore.ieee.org/document/8509421)).
 However, we directly load the layouts here for simplicity.

-Create the containers for the tables layouts in S3.
-The container name is the same as the hostname (e.g., `pixels-tpch-customer-v-0-order`) in the `LAYOUT_ORDER_PATH` and `LAYOUT_COMPACT_PATH` of each table layout.
+Create the container to store the tables in S3.
+The container name is the same as the hostname (e.g., `pixels-tpch`) in the `LAYOUT_ORDER_PATH` and `LAYOUT_COMPACT_PATH` of each table layout.
-Change the paths in the table layouts if the container names are already used.
+Change the bucket name if it already exists.

+During data loading, Pixels will automatically create the folders in the bucket to store the files in each table.

 ### Load Data
 Under `PIXELS_HOME`, run pixels-load: